Jamie Walker (baseball)

-James Ross Walker (born July 1, 1971) is an American former Major League Baseball relief pitcher.
-He previously pitched for the Kansas City Royals, Detroit Tigers, and Baltimore Orioles.
+James Ross Walker (born July 1, 1971) is an American former professional baseball relief pitcher.
+He pitched in Major League Baseball (MLB) for the Kansas City Royals, Detroit Tigers, and Baltimore Orioles.

 Biography

 Walker with the Detroit Tigers in 2006.

 Walker graduated from Warren County Senior High in McMinnville, Tennessee in 1989.
 He attended Austin Peay State University between 1990 and 1992 and ranks fifth all-time in school history with 17 wins and first with three career shutouts.
 Walker was drafted in the 10th round (265th overall) of the 1992 MLB draft by the Houston Astros.

 Walker crossed the picket lines and participated in spring training during the 1994 Major League Baseball strike as a replacement player.
 As a result, he was barred membership to the Major League Baseball Players Association.
 This prevented Walker from being listed among Tigers players on their 2006 ALCS championship merchandise.
 Walker has been clear and candid about his role as a replacement player with his major league teammates.